syphon1c/ai-security-gateway/README.md

 ## 🙏 Acknowledgments

 Special thanks to:
-- The Model Context Protocol (MCP) community for protocol specifications
 - Contributors and early adopters providing valuable feedback
-- Open source projects that made this gateway possible

 ---

-**AI Security Gateway 2026.1.1-beta** - Test and secure your AI instances - meant for research and testing!
+**AI Security Gateway 2026.2.1-beta** - Test and secure your AI instances - meant for research and testing!

 *Released as-is for testing and community feedback.*